Here’s a little secret: the best backlinks are those generated simply because people like your website.

 Publishing original research and statistics can be a great way to get editorial links.
-That’s because bloggers and writers often rely on statistics to support their arguments.
+This is because bloggers and writers often rely on statistics to support their arguments.
 They may use your findings in their articles.

-One way is to create statistics pages and rank them on search engines.
-When people search for a relevant term your page will show up, and the writer may decide to use your stats and link to your page.
+One way to achieve this is to create statistics pages and rank them on search engines.
+When people search for a relevant term, your page will show up, and the writer may decide to use your stats and link to your page.

 Ahrefs used the latter strategy for a search traffic study they ran.
 It resulted in seven referring domains for just $540 in ad spend.

-Sending out press releases is an established way to generate media coverage and backlinks.
+Press releases are an established way to generate media coverage and backlinks.

-The hardest part of this strategy is creating stories that are worth covering.
+The hardest part of this strategy is creating newsworthy stories worth covering.

-Sending out a press release when you launch new products (or product updates) can be effective.
-For example, whenever Apple releases a new iPhone it generates tons of press coverage.
+For example, whenever Apple releases a new iPhone, it generates tons of press coverage.

 You don’t need to be as famous as Apple for this to work.
 You just need to find relevant publications and pitch your idea to them.

-Web browser Vivaldi gained coverage and links from niche tech news websites when it released an update.
+A web browser called Vivaldi gained coverage and links from niche tech news websites when it released an update.

-Doing something interesting is often the best way to generate backlinks via press coverage.
+Doing something interesting with your brand is often the best way to generate backlinks via press coverage.